COVID-19 Booking Assurance and Travel Advice »

 Explore Photo Sphere Explore Photo Sphere

-Hike up to Sealy Tarns and enjoy the awesome views of Mt Sefton, Mueller Glacier and up the Hooker Valley to Aoraki/Mt Cook.
-If you're feeling energetic, join the guide for an extended climb above the tarns to the crest of Mueller Ridge for even wider views of this spectacular alpine landscape.
-Those wanting an easier alternative to the Sealy Tarns climb can explore the valley floor independently, taking the walk up the Hooker Valley for views of the Mueller and Hooker Glacier terminal lakes and the towering south face of Aoraki/Mt Cook, or learn more about the wonders of the national park in the world-class visitor centre.
-Accommodation: lodge within Aoraki/Mt Cook National Park.
-Includes breakfast, lunch and dinner.
+Climb to Sealy Tarns and enjoy awesome views of hanging glaciers on Mt Sefton and up the Hooker Valley to Aoraki/Mt Cook.
+Those wanting to immerse themselves in this spectacular alpine landscape or take an easier alternative to the Sealy Tarns hike can explore the valley floor independently, with the walk up the Hooker Valley for views of the Mueller and Hooker Glacier terminal lakes and the towering south face of Aoraki/Mt Cook, or learn more about the wonders of the national park in the world-class visitor centre.
+Includes breakfast and lunch.

 Accommodation